MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. In the Downloads folder, right-click to extract the contents of zipped executable.
 2. Double-click **ServerSetup.exe** to start the wizard.
-3. In Configure installation, choose optional components.
+3. In Configure installation, choose components to install.
 Required components are listed, but not configurable.
-Optional components include:
+Components include:
     + R Server (Standalone)
-    + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection
+    + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install with R or Python, but not as a standalone component)
     + Python
 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.
 6. At the end of the wizard, click **Install** to run setup.

 > [!NOTE]
 > By default, telemetry data is collected during your usage of Machine Learning Server.
-To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
+To turn this feature off, use the RevoScaleR function `rxPrivacyControl` or the revoscalepy function `rx-privacy0control`.
 To turn it back on, change the setting to `TRUE`.
+For more information, see [Opting out of data collection](../resources-opting-out.md).

 ### 3. Check log files